weikel49/OnlineTestingPortal/README.txt

 🧩 Step 3: Configure App Database Credentials
 -------------------------------

-1. In the OnlineTestingPortalPackage folder, navigate to:
+1. In the OnlineTestingPortal folder, navigate to:
    OnlineTestingPortal/WebContent/WEB-INF/classes/db.properties

 2. Right-click `db.properties` and choose **Open with > Notepad**